Wallace Reid: Career

 Already involved with the creation of more than 100 motion picture shorts, Reid was signed by producer Jesse L. Lasky and starred in over 60 films for Lasky's Famous Players film company, which later became Paramount Pictures.
-Frequently paired with actress Ann Little, his action-hero role as the dashing race-car driver drew young girls and older women alike to theaters to see his daredevil auto thrillers such as The Roaring Road (1919), Double Speed (1920), Excuse My Dust (1920), and Too Much Speed (1921).
-One of his auto-racing films, Across the Continent (1922), was chosen as the opening night film for San Francisco's Castro Theatre, which opened on 22 June 1922.
+Frequently paired with actress Ann Little, his action-hero role as the dashing race-car driver drew fans to theaters to see his daredevil auto thrillers such as The Roaring Road (1919), Double Speed (1920), Excuse My Dust (1920), and Too Much Speed (1921).
+Across the Continent (1922), one of his auto-racing films, was chosen as the opening night film for San Francisco's Castro Theatre, which opened on 22 June 1922.

-Reid loved racing so much that he even made an (unsuccessful) attempt to qualify for the 1922 Indianapolis 500.
+Reid loved racing so much that he even entered a vehicle into the 1922 Indianapolis 500; he eventually withdrew before qualifying.

 Death

-While en route to a location in Oregon during filming of The Valley of the Giants (1919), Reid was injured in a train wreck near Arcata, California and needed six stitches to close a 3 in scalp wound.
-To keep on filming, he was prescribed morphine for relief of his pain and Reid soon became addicted.
+While en route to a location in California during filming of The Valley of the Giants (1919), Reid was injured in a train wreck near Arcata, California, and he needed six stitches to close a 3 in scalp wound.
+To continue filming, he was prescribed morphine for relief of his pain, and Reid soon became addicted.
 He continued working at a frantic pace in films that were growing more physically demanding, and changing from 15–20 minutes in duration to as much as an hour.
-Reid's morphine addiction worsened at a time when drug rehabilitation programs were non-existent.
-He died in a sanatorium while attempting to recover.
+Reid's morphine addiction worsened at a time when rehabilitation programs were non-existent.

+On January 18, 1923, he died from influenza in a sanatorium, aged 31, while attempting to recover from his addiction.

-Wallace Reid was interred in the Azalea Terrace of the Great Mausoleum at Forest Lawn Memorial Park Cemetery in Glendale, California.
+Reid was interred in the Azalea Terrace of the Great Mausoleum at Forest Lawn Memorial Park Cemetery in Glendale, California.

 Aftermath

 His widow, Dorothy Davenport (billed as Mrs. Wallace Reid), co-produced and appeared in Human Wreckage (1923), making a national tour with the film to publicize the dangers of drug addiction.
 She and Reid had two children: a son, Wallace Reid Jr., born in 1917; and a daughter, Betty Mummert, whom they adopted in 1922 as a three-year-old.
-Reid's widow never remarried.

-Wallace Reid's contribution to the motion picture industry has been recognized with a star on the Hollywood Walk of Fame.
+Wallace Reid's contribution to the movie industry has been recognized with a star on the Hollywood Walk of Fame.

 Popular culture

-In Ken Russell's 1977 film Valentino, Reid is portrayed briefly and inaccurately as a bicycle-riding childish movie star and is made up to look like a cross between the character he played in Clarence, Harold Lloyd, and the comic actors Jimmie Adams and Churchill Ross.
-In the 1980 documentary Hollywood episode "Single Beds and Double Standards", Reid's story is recalled by those silent film survivors who worked with him: Gloria Swanson, Karl Brown, Henry Hathaway, and stuntman Bob Rose.
+In the biopic Valentino (1977), Reid is portrayed as a bicycle-riding, childish movie star.

+The 1980 documentary Hollywood episode "Single Beds and Double Standards" presented Reid's addiction as recalled by people who worked with him: Karl Brown, Henry Hathaway, Gloria Swanson, and stuntman Bob Rose.
+Later in 2011 this would later by summarised further in the second episode of Paul Merton's Birth of Hollywood.

-In 2007, a biography Wallace Reid: Life and Death of a Hollywood Idol by author E. J. Fleming appeared, the first since his mother's personal recollections after Reid's death.
+A biography appeared in 2007, the first work on Reid's life since his mother's personal recollections were published shortly after the actor's death.

-In 2018, a biography of Reid was the subject of Karina Longworth's Podcast "You Must Remember This".
+A section of the book Hollywood Babylon that gave a biographic sketch of Reid was criticized in 2018 on the "You Must Remember This" podcast hosted by Karina Longworth.